Research

 Prof. Ivanov’s research is based upon integrated consideration of processes, quantitative methods and technology for investigation of value-adding system dynamics.

-Research methods comprise mathematical optimization, discrete-event simulation, agent-based simulation, optimal program control theory, fuzzy theory and bio-inspired heuristics.
+Research methods comprise mathematical optimization, discrete-event simulation, agent-based simulation, control theory, and bio-inspired heuristics.
 Tools may include CPLEX, AnyLogic, anyLogistix as well as own software.